ibm-cloud-docs/FileStorage/working-with-snapshots.md

    **Note**: Performing a restore will result in a loss of data that has been created or modified since the snapshot being used was taken.
 When complete, your storage volume will be returned to the same state it was in when the snapshot was taken.
 A prompt will appear to notify you of this.
 5. Click **Yes** to initiate the restore.
 You'll receive a message across the top of the page stating the volume was restored using the selected snapshot.
 Additionally, an icon will appear next to your volume on the {{site.data.keyword.filestorage_short}} indicating that an active transaction is in progress.
 Hovering over the icon produces a dialog indicating the transaction.
 The icon will disappear when the transaction is complete.
-6. Mount and re-attach your storage volume to the host.
+6. Mount and reattach your storage volume to the host.
    - Click [here](accessing-file-storage-linux.html) for {{site.data.keyword.filestorage_short}} on Linux instructions.

-**Note**: Restoring a volume will result in deleting all snapshots prior to the restored snapshot.
+**Note**: Restoring a volume will result in deleting all snapshots before the restored snapshot.